humbornjo/nobloger/README.md

 ## github page deploy
 1. Duplicate [this notion database](https://www.notion.so/humbornjo/fa0faae85c504934a4a86cfa70302850?v=2abd1079ae134fbd8df2604765baa1df) and migrate all your posts into it.
 If you are not a notion player, just simply put your blog under "./src/pages/posts/"
     ```
-    # dont forget to use the frontmatter
+    # dont forget to add frontmatter if you are not a notion player
     ---
     layout: ../../layouts/MarkdownPostLayout.astro
     title: "golang @any%"